 If you have signs and symptoms of hepatitis A, make an appointment with your family doctor or a general practitioner.

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
-List your questions from most important to least important in case time runs out.
-For hepatitis A, some basic questions to ask your doctor include:
+Listing questions for your doctor can help you make the most of your time together.
+For hepatitis A infection, some basic questions to ask your doctor include:

 - Should people close to me receive the hepatitis A vaccine?